Jsomerville1/Jsomerville1.github.io/index.md

 ## About Me

 My name is Joseph Somerville.
-I am a computer science student at the University of Central Florida, with a developing foundation in programming and work history in telecommunications.
+I am a computer science student at the University of Central Florida with a developing foundation in programming and work history in telecommunications.
 Passionate about technology, I am eager to apply my skills and knowledge in computer science-related positions, namely software engineering roles.

 My academic journey began with an A.A. in General Studies from Lake-Sumter State College, where I made the Dean's List and received the Foundation Scholarship.
 Upon completing my AA degree I transferred to UCF in the fall of 2022 where I am a current undergraduate student studying computer science.